ricardoecnetto/COVID-19-World-Vaccinations/README.md

 # COVID-19-World-Vaccinations
-Visualizing world vaccinations with Python
+World vaccinations visualization with Python and an interactive map